jdyeakel/jdyeakel.github.io/teaching/ecodyn156/demo1_cobweb.md

 > ### Diving Deeper
 > 1. Across intervals of 0.1, at what value of $$r_d$$ do the dynamics become cyclic?
 Unpredictable?
 > 2. Compare `rd=1.8` to `rd=2.0`.
 What is the primary difference between these outcomes.
 Compare both the results of the cobweb diagram and the $$n(t)$$ vs. $$t$$ plot to establish your interpretation of what is going on.
-> 3. Do we observe cycles or chaotic dynamics in the continuous-time logistic model? ***(Below is the code block from Section 7 where we assessed continuous-time logistic dynamics, which you can use for reference)***
+> 3. Do we observe cycles or chaotic dynamics in the continuous-time logistic model?
 > 4. Given these differences, what are the long-term implications for discrete-time vs. continuous-time population dynamics?
 > 5. What ecological factors might promote continuous- vs. discrete-time population dynamics?